webpack/changelog-v5/README.md

 It used to only count the processed modules.
 Now it can count `entries` `dependencies` and `modules`.
 All of them are shown by default now.

-It used to disable the currently processed module.
-This caused much process stderr output and yielded a performance problem on some consoles.
+It used to display the currently processed module.
+This caused much stderr output and yielded a performance problem on some consoles.
 This is now disabled by default (`activeModules` option).
 This also reduces the amount of spam on the console. (since alpha.31)

-Now writing to stderr is throttled to 500ms.
+Now writing to stderr during building modules is throttled to 500ms.

 (since beta.4)